aws-samples/aws-virtual-participant-framework-for-rtc/virtual-participant-orchestrator-for-zoom-meeting/README.md

 5. From the CodeCommit console take note of the repository ARN from the "Repositories > Settings" side panel on the left.

-6. Create an IAM user with the following attached policy statment.
+6. Create a new IAM User (eg. vpf_user) with the following attached policy statment.
 Be sure to replace AWS account ID and region in the **"Resource"** elements with the appropriate values:

     ```json
     "Statement": [